Canada gifts Nigeria $9.3m for COVID-19 vaccine, other services – The Sun Nigeria

 Ondo, Rivers, Kogi, Delta, Ebonyi, Lagos, Akwa-Ibom, Bayelsa, Benue, Ogun, Katsina, Taraba, Anambra, Kebbi, and Edo states would benefit the most from the intervention.

-Canadian Ambassador to Nigeria, Jamie Christoff, who spoke at the launch of the grant in Abuja, on Wednesday, disclosed that Nigeria got the largest share the intervention.
+Canadian Ambassador to Nigeria, Jamie Christoff, who spoke at the launch of the grant in Abuja, yesterday, disclosed that Nigeria got the largest share of the intervention.

 Christoff said: “This project is another important example of Canadian historical institutional relationship with Nigeria, as part of the critical work for preventing diseases and protecting those most at risk in the country.”